-Please join the Center for Digital Research and Scholarship’s Scholarly Communication Program, the Data Science Institute, and the School of Continuing Education’s Information and Knowledge Strategy Program for “Research Without Borders: Big Open Data”, our second event of the academic year in our Research Without Borders panel discussion series.
-This event will take place from 2-4pm on Thursday, December 4th, 2014 in Presidential Rooms 2 & 3 on the 3rd Floor of Columbia’s Faculty House (map here.)
-It is free and open to the public.
+Please join Columbia University Libraries/Information Services’ Center for Digital Research and Scholarship’s Scholarly Communication Program for “Open GIS: Extending Boundaries”, the second event of the academic year in our Research Without Borders panel discussion series.
+This event will take place from 2-4pm on Wednesday, November 18, 2015 in Rooms 522 & 523 of Columbia’s Butler Library It is free and open to the public.

 The Scholarly Communication Program (SCP) supports the global reach and impact of research produced at Columbia University.
 Its mission is to explore and raise awareness about new research tools, methods, and support services that are available to Columbia faculty, students, and staff.
 In pursuit of this mission, the SCP hosts events and workshops, curates news and resources on our Web site, and engages in innovative scholarly communication initiatives on campus and in the wider academic community.
 The SCP is an initiative of the Center for Digital Research and Scholarship, which is part of Columbia University Libraries/Information Services.

 Digital Social Science Center The Digital Social Science Center (DSSC) brings together people, equipment, and information resources in an environment where users can work collaboratively, individually, or in consultation with a librarian and/or technology specialist.
 DSSC is located in Lehman Library and provides a wide range of information and technology assistance for students and faculty, including GIS.